 Jesus’ Inner Circle

+Which disciples were closest to Jesus?
 The inner circle of Jesus is composed of Peter, James, and John.
-These three disciples were said to be the closest to Jesus.
+These three disciples were said to be Jesus’ 3 closest disciples.
 Scriptures narrate instances and events that Jesus shared only with these three men.
 These events include the Transfiguration of Jesus (Matthew 17:1-2).

 Peter, James, and John were present with Jesus in the Garden of Gethsemane.
 As written in the book of Acts, these three disciples played a vital role and left a profound legacy in building the church and sharing the gospel.

 After Judas betrayed Jesus and hanged himself, the disciples needed to replace Judas to complete the twelve apostles.
 They chose between two men, namely Joseph (also called Barsabbas) and Matthias.
 The disciples prayed and asked God to lead them to choose the right person.
 They cast lots which was a standard method during that time.
 Matthias then became the 12th disciple of Jesus.

 Paul was one of the most significant forerunners of the early church.
 Before his conversion on the road to Damascus (Acts 9), Paul (then called Saul) was a persecutor of Christians.
 He is called the apostle of the Gentiles for his role in spreading the gospel to non-Jewish communities.

 Paul planted many churches and authored 13 books in the New Testament.
 He was a teacher, a missionary, a miracle worker, and a leader.
 Paul was faithful and steadfast in his devotion to Christ, even if it meant a great deal of suffering.
 There were several attempts to assassinate him, and he was eventually martyred in Rome.